 There are documents and newspaper articles under the links.

 As I said—the case had already ended.
-Agencies, hospitals, and even the DA’s office had known about this child predator for years.
-To go forward with prosecution would reveal that fact.
+Agencies, hospitals, and even the DA’s office had known about this child predator for years, going forward with prosecution would reveal that fact.
 The DA had declined to prosecute Judy’s case in 1977.
-Her mother had nearly stabbed to death a doctor in his office in 1977 over her daughter’s assault.
-That article is here.
+Her mother had nearly stabbed a doctor to death in his office in 1977, over her daughter’s sexual assault.
+The article referencing the stabbing is here.

 WhenTed was stabbed, two colleagues from the adjoining children’s hospital rushed to the ER to be with him as doctors attended his wounds.
 Dr. Phillip Lazeroff and a social worker.
 I asked Ted, 4 years after he was stabbed, to help me get this guy off the streets.